Tyrn/wei/the-insider-en.typ

-     By the evening, the  bored journalists, hanging out  at the cafe, could record in their  notebooks that  three  companies  were  interested  in  the state's  offer  -  Bemish's ADO,  IC  Corporation,  and Rusby  and C  - were offering to buy the shares out first and to finance the  construction out of the galactic  company resources  afterwards.
+     By the evening, the  bored journalists, hanging out  at the cafe, could record in their  notebooks that  three  companies  were  interested  in  the state's  offer---Bemish's ADO,  IC  Corporation,  and Rusby  and C---were offering to buy the shares out first and to finance the  construction out of the galactic  company resources  afterwards.
 Five or  six large  investment banks  were  also  interested.
 They were not going  to  buy  Assalah  shares themselves.
-They mostly  offered to  the government various alternatives of convertible  bonds  that  these  banks  would  distribute  to  the  Galactic investors - the bonds would be converted, at  some date,  to Assalah  shares now belonging to the state.
+They mostly  offered to  the government various alternatives of convertible  bonds  that  these  banks  would  distribute  to  the  Galactic investors---the bonds would be converted, at  some date,  to Assalah  shares now belonging to the state.
 Such a large number of investment bank aspirants had surprised Bemish at first but he was told later that actually his modest person was the  source.
 The  players on the  fund  market  ferreted out that